Christopher Bryan: International career

 Bryan was selected to play in the Turks and Caicos Islands national football team's first ever competitive international match on 24 February 1999.
 The game, a qualifying match for the Copa Caribe, ended in a 0–3 loss to the Bahamas in Nassau.
 In the team's following match two days later, Bryan became the first player from the Turks and Caicos Islands to score a goal in international football when he netted both of his side's goals in a 2–2 draw with the US Virgin Islands in Nassau.

 On 18 March 2000, Bryan played in the team's 0–8 drubbing by St. Kitts and Nevis, which remains the country's biggest ever defeat.
 He started the match in Basseterre, but was substituted and replaced by Gregory Watts after just 54 minutes.
 He went on to win a total of six caps for his country.
 He represented his country in two World Cup qualification games.
 On 6 September 2006, at the age of 45, Bryan played his final match for the Turks and Caicos Islands.
 The team lost 2–3 to the Bahamas in Havana in their final match of the 2006–07 Caribbean Nations Cup group stage, which saw them knocked out of the competition.

 In 2015, Bryan was part of the Turks & Caicos Islands national beach soccer team, playing alongside his son Alex.

+International goals

+Scores and results list the Turks and Caicos Islands' goal tally first.